Brian Hall (actor)

 Brian Charles Hall (20 November 1937 – 16 September 1997) was a British actor.
-He is best remembered for his role as hotel chef Terry Hughes in the British sitcom Fawlty Towers.
+He is best remembered for his role as hotel chef Terry Hughes in the second series of the British sitcom Fawlty Towers.

 Career

 Hall began his career on stage, appearing in productions at the Royal Court Theatre and with the Royal Shakespeare Company.
 On screen, he played many hard-boiled tough guy Cockney roles: his role as the amiable chef Terry in Fawlty Towers was a casting against type.
 He played leading roles in police drama Softly, Softly: Task Force (1971–72), crime drama McVicar (1980), and sitcom You Must Be The Husband (1987).
 He also had several guest-starring roles in The Professionals, The Long Good Friday, The Bill, London's Burning, The Sweeney and Minder in Series 1 episode You Gotta Have Friends.
 He also played the Dad in Billy Webb's Amazing Story by Steve Attridge (1991 BBC).